digitalrebar/provision/doc/upgrade.rst

 In this section, notes about migrating from one release to another will be added.

+Release Notes for each version can be found at:  https://github.com/digitalrebar/provision/releases

 v3.0.0 to v3.0.1
 ----------------
 If parameters were added to machines or global, these will need to be manually re-added to the machine or